 Coin, Statues and Plaques in Sacagawea’s memory

-In 2000, the U.S. Mint minted the Sacagawea dollar to honor the Shoshone woman.
+In 2000, the U.S. Mint minted the Sacagawea dollar to honor the heroic efforts of this Shoshone woman.
 The coin featured Sacagawea’s image as well as that of her infant son, Jean Baptiste Charbonneau.
 Because no image of hers exists, the U.S. Mint used the face of Randy’L He-dow Teton – a Shoshone-Bannock woman – for Sacagawea’s image on the obverse side of the coin.
 The reverse side of the coin has the Eagle in flight with the Latin words E pluribus unum (Out of many, one) – the traditional motto of the United States

 There is a lake in North Dakota called Lake Sakakawea.
 The National Forest Service manages the Sacajawea Memorial Area at Lemhi Pass in the Rocky Mountains.
 There is a very famous bronze statue of her, which was created by artist Harry Jackson, to honor her monumental achievements during the Lewis and Clark Expedition.

 In Pasco, Washington, there is a park called the Sacajawea State Park.
 Across the country, there are several statues of her, including the ones at Three Forks, Montana; Bismarck, North Dakota; Astoria, Oregon; St. Louis, Missouri; Mobridge, South Dakota; Kansas City, Missouri; and Fort Worth, Texas.